Information Secure Storage Policy

 In the context of files and folders, these are identified to who creates or stores them.

-It is generally better not to include words such as confidential in folder or files names, as in a worst case scenario, this might signals to an unauthorised infiltrator what is of most value to steal.
+It is generally better not to include words such as confidential in folder or files names, as in a worst case scenario, this might signpost an unauthorised infiltrator what is of most value to steal.

 For confidential information, case management systems with their inherent access controls and their data management facilities should be used wherever possible.
 Where this is not possible, network storage is the most secure ad-hoc storage.

-Log off from active sessions, terminate services when no longer in use, and lock away your equipment when not in use
+• Log off from any active sessions, terminate services when no longer in use, and lock away your equipment when not in use

 Local Device Storage